 Regularization is important in maximum entropy modeling to avoid overfitting to the training data.
 For this purpose, we use the maximum entropy modeling with inequality constraints (Kazama and Tsujii, 2003).
 The model gives equally good performance as the maximum entropy modeling with Gaussian priors (Chen and Rosenfeld, 1999), and the size of the resulting model is much smaller than that of Gaussian priors because most of the parameters become zero.
 This characteristic enables us to easily handle the model data and carry out quick decoding, which is convenient when we repetitively perform experiments.
-This modeling has one parameter to tune as in Gaussian prior modeling.
-The parameter is called width factor.
-We tuned this parameter using development data in each type of experiments.
+This modeling has one parameter to tune, which is called the width factor.
+We tuned this parameter using the development data in each type of experiments.